-The STM32 MCU tends to be more popular than the PIC32 for 32-bit MCUs, but is it really better, and more importantly: when should you pick one over the other?
+The STM32 MCU tends to be more popular than the PIC32 for 32-bit MCUs, but is it the best Microcontroller, and more importantly: when should you pick one over the other?

-This post will compare the PIC32 and STM32 product lines across various points of consideration and give you the key factors to think about when selecting the right MCU for your design.
+This post will make an STM32 comparison with the PIC 32 product line across different points and give you the key factors to consider when selecting the correct 32-bit MCU for your design./vc_column_text]

 A Brief Introduction

 ST has a long history of licensing ARM’s IP for MCUs.
-Its STR9 and STR7 product families are based on ARM’s ARM9E and ARM7TDMI cores, respectively.
-ST adds its own peripherals to the ARM core to creates its leading chips.
+For example, its STR9 and STR7 product families are based on ARM’s ARM9E and ARM7TDMI cores, respectively.

-It is worth noting PIC is a world-leader for MCUs in its own right, particularly when it comes to 8-bit devices.
+Finally, it is worth noting that PIC is a world leader for MCUs in its own right, particularly for 8-bit devices.